MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/snapshot-debugger-troubleshoot.md

 ## Use the snapshot health check

 Several common problems result in the Open Debug Snapshot not showing up.
-Using an outdated Snapshot Collector, for example; reaching the daily upload limit; or perhaps the snapshot is just taking a long time to upload.
+For example, an outdated Snapshot Collector is used; the daily upload limit is reached; or perhaps the snapshot is just taking a long time to upload.
 Use the Snapshot Health Check to troubleshoot common problems.

 There's a link in the exception pane of the end-to-end trace view that takes you to the Snapshot Health Check.